ideai-dev-000/ideai-main/docs/development/getting-started.md

 # Getting Started

-Welcome to the IDEAI monorepo!
+Welcome to the IdeaI monorepo!
 This guide will help you get started with development.

 ## Prerequisites